andyli/blog/content/posts/2011/2011-01-15_creating-generative-art-in-haxe-and-openframeworks.md

 simulation.
 Thousands of particles(in fact, tiny circles) are shot from outside of the canvas, producing trails of blue.
 When they collides, some red will be drawn, which look like sparks.
-The generating process is recorded, you can find it on [youtube][].
+The generating process is recorded, you can find it on [Youtube][].
 [!["20110113_2000 by on_the_wings, on Flickr"](http://farm6.static.flickr.com/5170/5351310168_eda6b6235f_z.jpg)](http://www.flickr.com/photos/andy-li/5351310168/)

-Finally, all the codes of the above pieces are open source, can be found in the description of individual flickr/youtube page.
+Finally, all the codes of the above pieces are open source, can be found in the description of individual Flickr/Youtube page.
 I'll post some more interesting ones next month.

 PS.
 Nicolas Barradeau is producing [a series of basics in generative